Skip to contents

 Answer: PCGR uses GENCODE as the primary gene transcript model, but we provide cross-references to corresponding RefSeq transcripts when this is available.

-7. Is it possible to see all the invididual cancer subtypes that belong to each of the 30 different tumor sites?
+6. Is it possible to see all the individual cancer subtypes that belong to each of the 30 different tumor sites?

 Answer: Yes, see an overview of phenotypes associated with primary tumor sites.
-See also the related GitHub repository oncoPhenoMap
+See also the related GitHub repository phenOncoX

 Answer: As of now, the data bundle is updated only with each release of PCGR.
-The data harmonization pipeline of knowledge databases in PCGR contain numerous and complex procedures, with several quality control and re-formatting steps, and and cannot be fully automated in its present form.
-The version of all databases and key software elements are outlined in each PCGR report.
+The data harmonization pipeline of knowledge databases in PCGR contain numerous and complex procedures, with several cleaning, quality control, and re-formatting steps, and is semi-automated in its present form.
+The versions of all databases and key software elements are outlined in each PCGR report.